sstelfox/stelfox.net/content/knowledge_base/brewing/steam_mashing.md

 My corny will have a 4.5KW element in it.
 So even if I didn't store any superheated water, I'll be heating my mash with 4.5KW of power, less any losses.
-That is nothing to sneeze at !
+That is nothing to sneeze at!

 Storing the superheated water is icing on the cake.
 I'll dough in and do a protein rest while the heating element in my boiler is getting the water up to